-The 2014 National Competitiveness Forum will assemble top public and private sector leaders to assess the state of the nations competitiveness, and explore pressing and emerging priorities.
+The National Competitiveness Forum assembles top public and private sector leaders to assess the state of the nations competitiveness, and explore pressing and emerging priorities.
 The forum brings together some of the most experienced and creative minds in the marketplace of goods, services and ideas including chief executive officers of leading companies, university presidents, labor leaders, and directors from the national laboratories.
-The NCF also will feature renowned thinkers and select government leaders with unique insights on the state of American competitiveness.
+The NCF also features renowned thinkers and select government leaders with unique insights on the state of American competitiveness.

 For more information about the Council on Competitiveness, please click here.